nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     8. Other incorrect add commands to try: `add`, `add n/Bob hp/`, `add n/` (not all fields, except tags, are filled)<br>
         Expected: No doctor is added.
 Error message is shown in the response box: "Invalid command format!..."

-### Deleting a doctor  <a name="delete-doctor-manual-testing"/>
-1. Deleting a doctor while all doctors are being shown
-    1. Prerequisites: `toggle` to the `Doctors` tab.
-List all doctors using the `list` command.
-There must be multiple doctors.

-    2. Test case: `delete 1`<br>
-       Expected: First doctor is deleted from the doctors list.
-Details of the deleted doctor are shown in the status message.

-    3. Test case: `delete 0`<br>
-       Expected: No doctor is deleted.
-Error details are shown in the response box.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `delete abcd` (where x is larger than the list size, and abcd are any alphabets)<br>
-       Expected: Similar to previous.

-2. Delete a doctor while some doctors are being shown

-    1. Prerequisites: `toggle` to the `Doctors` tab.
-List some doctors using `find XYZ` (XYZ is the name of an existing doctor).

-    2. Test cases are similar to those above.

-### Editing a doctor <a name="edit-doctor-manual-testing"/>

-1. Editing a doctor while all doctors are being shown

-    1. Prerequisites: `toggle` to the `Doctors` tab.
-List all doctors using the `list` command.

-    2. Test case: `edit 1 n/John Doe`<br>
-       Expected: First doctor's name is edited to `John Doe`.
-Details of the edited doctor are shown in the status message.

-    3. Test case: `edit 1 hp/91234567 eml/johndoe@example.com`<br>
-       Expected: First doctor's phone and email are edited to `91234567` and `johndoe@example.com` respectively.
-Details of the edited doctor are shown in the status message.

-    4. Test case: `edit 1 hp/abc`<br>
-       Expected: No doctor is edited.
-Error details are shown in the status message: "Phone numbers should only contain numbers...".

-    5. Test case: `edit 1 eml/xyz`<br>
-       Expected: No doctor is edited.
-Error details are shown in the status message: "Emails should be of the format local-part@domain...".

-    6. Test case: `edit 1 a/Blk 30, Clementi Ave 2`<br>
-       Expected: First doctor's address is edited to `Blk 30, Clementi Ave 2`.
-Details of the edited doctor are shown in the status message.

-    7. Test case: `edit 1 dob/20/12/1960`<br>
-       Expected: First doctor's date of birth is edited to `1960-12-20`.
-Details of the edited doctor are shown in the status message.

-    8. Test case: `edit 1 dob/20/14/1960`<br>
-       Expected: No doctor is edited.
-Error details are shown in the status message: "Birth dates should be of the format DD/MM/YYYY and adhere to the following constraints...".

-    9. Test case: `edit 1 t/experienced`<br>
-       Expected: First doctor's tag is edited to `experienced`.
-Details of the edited doctor are shown in the status message.

-    10. Test case: `edit 1 t/`<br>
-        Expected: First doctor's tags are deleted.
-Details of the edited doctor are shown in the status message.

-    11. Test case: `edit 0 hp/91234567`<br>
-        Expected: No doctor is edited.
-Error details are shown in the status message: "Invalid command format...".

-    12. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
-        Expected: No doctor is edited.
-Error details are shown in the status message.

-2. Editing a doctor while some doctors are being shown

-    1. Prerequisites: `toggle` to the `Doctors` tab.
-List some doctors using `find XYZ` (XYZ is the name of an existing doctor).

-    2. Test cases are similar to those above.

 ### Finding doctors <a name="find-doctor"/>
 Prerequisites: The tests for finding doctors uses the sample data from `SampleDataUtil#getSampleDoctors`.
 This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.

 1. Finding doctors while all doctors are being shown